Deciding where to invest

 Having a basic investment strategy can be good foundation for choosing funds for your retirement savings – it can help you focus on the types of funds you might want to choose.
 Remember, you don’t have to stick to the same strategy throughout your lifetime.
 In fact, it’s a good idea to regularly review your investments and goals and decide if it’s time to re-align your strategy.

-A balanced strategy aims to achieve a balance between investments that offer high growth potential, with a relatively high level of risk, and those that may offer some security.
-The aim is to provide some protection for the growth that has already been earned on your savings while ensuring there is still the potential for some growth in the years before you retire.
+A balanced strategy aims to combine investments that offer high growth potential, and a relatively high level of risk, with investments that aim to preserve the value of the money that you have already built up in your savings.
+This is while ensuring there is still some potential for growth in the years before you retire, although it is worth remembering growth is not guaranteed.

-A conservative strategy focuses on lower‑risk funds so there is less chance of your savings/investments suffering short‑term losses.
+A conservative strategy focuses on lower‑risk funds so there is less chance of your portfolio suffering short‑term losses.
 These funds may hold cash deposits and the more secure types of bonds.
-By moving away from share-based funds, you can help protect your investments from the danger of a sudden drop in the stock market.
+Secure type bonds usually have a higher credit rating which means that the issuer is less likely to default on the bond compared to bonds with a lower credit rating.
+By moving away from share-based funds, you can help reduce the impact on your investments if there is a sudden drop in the stock market.

-However, the potential returns from conservative investments tend to be lower than higher risk options.
+The drawback with this approach is that the potential return from conservative investments tends to be lower than with higher-risk options.

 Important information – None of the information above is a personal recommendation for any particular investment or course of action and it’s important to remember that the value of investments can go down as well as up, so you may get back less than you invest.